Factbox: Latest on the coronavirus spreading in China and beyond

 Here is what we know:

-*There are 129 confirmed cases in 22 countries and regions outside mainland China, including Australia, France, Germany, Hong Kong, Japan, Thailand and the United States.
+** There are more than 130 confirmed cases in 24 countries and regions outside mainland China, including Australia, Britain, France, Germany, Hong Kong, Japan, Thailand and the United States.

 ** No deaths have been reported outside China.